 1/3 cup vinegar

-Sausages or frankfurters (to top)
+Sausages or frankfurters (quantity to layer across top)

-Instructions
+Baking Instructions

 Baked Bean Casserole FAQ